JosephAwuku33/techie-blog/README.md

 # Slightly Techie Blog

-Completion of an invited assessment to slightly techie, I'm supposed to make a blog with CRUD capabilities, let's see how it goes.
+I'm supposed to make a blog with CRUD capabilities, let's see how it goes.

 ## Tech Stack